 We realised that we weren’t going to make it to Sedona before nightfall and decided to stop in the next small town – Seligman.
 What a stroke of luck!

 The whole trip had started with the idea of driving a bit of Route 66 (because the other Mrs Jones was born in 1966) and it turned out that Seligman was located on a stretch of the original Mother Road.

 It’s also the town where Billy Connolly stayed when he filmed his Route 66 trip and Radiator Springs, the town in the Pixar film ‘Cars’, was based on Seligman.

 We pulled up at the first motel we saw at around 6 pm and got two rooms without any trouble for $68 plus tax per night including breakfast.
 Ours was the John Wayne themed room and our friends got the Vegas honeymoon suite!
 This also turned out to be the motel where Connolly stayed on his trip.
 The quirkiest stop on our road trip by far with kicks and kitsch on Route 66.

 Day 13 – 14 (1 night) Sedona

-So, that’s our American road trip South West itinerary – I’ll be posting in details on the stops en route in the coming weeks.
+So, that’s our American road trip South West itinerary.
 Have you been on a US road trip?
 How did you plan your route – did you wing it like us in true road trip style or did you plan meticulously?
-Either way, let me know in the comments below – would love to hear your advice.
+Either way, let me know in the comments below – I’d love to hear your advice.